hawkkcodes/anidownloader/README.md

 - mega.errors.RequestError: ENOENT, Object (typically, node or user) not found: This happens when the login data (email or password) is wrong.
 Execute the program again and type a valid account.
 In case the error persists, try recovering your account on the official MEGA page.

+## Latest updates

+These are the latest aditions to anidownloader:

+- (Added - 17/07/2022) Log in with your own MEGA account, so if you have a Pro MEGA account you can surpass the 5GB download limit.
+- (Added - 22/07/2022) Make the download path relative, so there's no need to change it for every different user.
+- (Added - 22/07/2022) Create automatically a folder for every different anime downloaded, so you can have everything organized without having to do anything manually.

 ## Planned future features

 As for now, I'm planning to add these features to the program:

-- (Added - 17/07/2022) Log in with your own MEGA account, so if you have a Pro MEGA account you can surpass the 5GB download limit.
 - Option to download groups of chapters (f/e, download from chapter 4 to 20).
-- Make the download path relative, so there's no need to change it for every different user.
-- Create automatically a folder for every different anime downloaded, so you can have everything organized without having to do anything manually.
-- Optimize functions.
 - Language selector.
 - More file providers, like Zippyshare.
 - Graphical user interface to make anidownloader more intuitive to use.